GSA-TTS/handbook/pages/general-information-and-resources/washington-dc.md

 ### Bathrooms

-A single-occupancy, wheelchair-accessible all-gender bathroom is located on the third floor in wing three (room 3355).
+A single-occupancy, wheelchair-accessible all-sex bathroom is located on the third floor in wing three (room 3355).

 ### Nursing/Pumping rooms